jagregory/abrash-zen-of-asm/src/chapter-07.md

 For two-operand instructions, each of those memory addressing modes can serve as either source or destination, with either a constant value or one of the 8 general-purpose registers as the other operand.

 Basically, *mod-reg-rm* addressing lets you select a memory offset in any of 16 ways (or a general-purpose register, if you prefer), and say, "Use this as an operand."
 The other operand can't involve memory, but it can be any general-purpose register or (usually) a constant value.
 (There's no inherent support in *mod-reg-rm* addressing for constant operands.
-Special, separate opcodes must used to specify constant operands for instructions that support such operands, and a few *mod-reg-rm* instructions, such as `mul`, don't accept constant operands at all.)
+Special, separate opcodes must used to specify constant operands for instructions that support such operands, and a few *mod-reg-rm* instructions, such as `mul`{.nasm}, don't accept constant operands at all.)

 *mod-reg-rm* addressing is flexible indeed.